 In the context of premiums, the level premium also needs mention.
 In this case, as the name suggests, the premium charged in the duration of a contract remains the same.
 Contrary to loading, the premium which is guaranteed by the insurance company cannot be changed at a later date.
 This proves advantageous both to the insurance company and the life assured.
 The advantages of level premium are many.
 As with age, the mortality risk increases, the actual premium which is charged is higher than what is charged when a person is young.
 It may so happen that the premium charged for a person in his old age may be so high that he is unable to pay.
 This is where level premium emerges as a viable solution.
 Further, it is administratively difficult for an insurance company to keep track of and collect varying premiums.
 Level premium is the suitable answer to these hazards.

-To ensure that a policy does not lapse, you need to pay the premium regularly.
-One of the most traditional ways to make payments of the premium is through a cheque.
-You can also pay the premium by using your credit card.
-All you need to do is fill up the credit card instruction form which you can download from the insurance company’s website or collect it from their office.
+You can download the instructions of premium payment from the insurance company’s website or collect it from their office.
 Additionally, if you find it difficult to remember your premium date, you can choose an auto-debit way.
-You can provide instructions to the bank according to which the premium will be debited from your account automatically and the money will be transferred to the insurer.
-If the bank is not easily accessible, you can consider paying the premium through net banking directly from your bank account.
 Further, some insurance companies also offer SMS alert facilities.
 This will ensure that you get reminders on payment of premiums by SMS.